bengarozzo/Project-2-Document-Model-Ben-Garozzo/pipeline/analysis.md

 This interactive chart shows:

 - Enrollment size vs predicted completion probability
 - Actual completion status
 - Differences across conditions and study designs

+## Visualization Rationale

+The interactive visualization was designed to directly connect model predictions with real trial characteristics.
+A scatter-based layout allows users to see how enrollment size relates to predicted completion probability, while color encoding distinguishes between completed and ongoing trials.
+Interactivity enables exploration across different conditions and study designs without overwhelming the user with static plots.

+This approach was chosen over multiple static charts because it provides a more comprehensive and intuitive view of the relationship between model predictions and underlying data.

 ## Key Insight